pmaxey83/restlessadmin.github.io/_posts/2019-02-19-something-fun.md

 ##### **While taking Colt Steele's Udemy course, ["The Wev Developer Bootcamp"](https://www.udemy.com/the-web-developer-bootcamp), I realized Colt's image gallery exercise would be an ideal project to translate to Markdown, and better yet allow me to start a new blog series "static content says".**

 ---
+The "static content says" series will focus on fun content that can be produced using Markdown on a static webpage.
+So let's start this one off right and get right into the code.

 Below is the code from the exercise: